Updated May 23, 2018.

 1. Franchise Fee: $50,000

-- You may be eligible to pay a reduced franchise fee ranging from $5,000 to $15,000 if you qualify for one of the franchisor’s Veterans, Women and Minorities, Multi-Unit, or Market Specific – Free Standing Drive-thru Restaurant Development Incentive Programs.
+- You may be eligible to pay a reduced Franchise Fee of $27,500 if you qualify for the franchisor’s Veterans Development Incentive Program or its Women and Minorities Development Incentive Program.

 - The franchisor cannot estimate your initial investment for acquiring or leasing real estate for the Restaurant; however, the following factors will bear on these costs.